 Additionally, some varicose veins don’t need treating, even after pregnancy, as they’re often only a cosmetic issue.
 That said, it’s highly recommended to seek the advice of your doctor when you notice varicose veins.
 This allows them to rule out any other underlying problems, such as venous ulceration (ankle ulcers), venous pigmentation (changes in color to the skin around your ankle), venous eczema (dry skin), bleeding (due to the pressure the vein’s under), and Superficial venous thrombosis, or SVT.

 Can Varicose Veins Come Back Once They’ve Been Treated?

 When the procedure is carried out correctly by a vein specialist, most people will enjoy permanent results.

 However, if any varicose veins do make a return afterward, it’s often only smaller ones that may develop into spider veins (especially if a larger vein has been treated).
 You can also wear compressible stockings and exercise regularly to help prevent these from occurring.

 Hopefully, all of the above has answered the many questions you may have about your varicose veins.
 And it’s important to remember that even though you may find these veins unsightly, they are heightened during pregnancy and should hopefully improve afterward.

 That’s why you should wait up to a year after your pregnancy before you seek any treatments.
 This will give your body chance to heal, and you may also be ineligible for some treatments if you’re breastfeeding.

 Here at USA Vein Clinics, we understand just how much varicose veins can impact your life, which is why we offer specialized treatment programs that are tailored to your unique needs.
-Simply call us today on 888-796-4013 to hear more about how we can treat the varicose veins you’ve developed during your pregnancy.
+Simply call us today at 888-796-4013 or click the button below to schedule an appointment online today.